Authentication and Credentials¶

 Auto-Authorization¶

-Some services require specific authorizations that should be set up prior to their usage, for example: - [Pub/Sub] subscribe to a topic with authenticated push - [Cloud Scheduler] schedule a job to trigger a Cloud Run service - [Cloud Tasks] queue a task to trigger a Cloud Run service
+gcp-pilot tries its best to ensure that the required permissions are properly set up before the actual request is made in cases like: - [Pub/Sub] subscribe to a topic with authenticated push - [Cloud Scheduler] schedule a job to trigger a Cloud Run service - [Cloud Tasks] queue a task to trigger a Cloud Run service

 OIDC Authorization¶